SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 - You exited revanced manager when patching
     - Don't do that.
 Repatch again.

-## 3.2. video playback issues / buffers / buggy
+## 3.2.
+Video playback issues / buffers / buggy

 Include the `spoof signature verification` and `client spoof` patch